 - The Commission will take out-of-competition blood samples of horses competing in the races and send them to the N.Y.S.
 Equine Drug Testing and Research Program at Morrisville State College for immediate testing.
-The Commission will coordinate with other jurisdictions to obtain out-of-competition samples from horses that are not stabled in New York State. - Horses participating in the races must be on the grounds by Noon on Wednesday, July 2 before the race.
-Any exceptions will be at the discretion of the Stewards. - Horses will be monitored at all times by additional security personnel. - Security personnel will monitor all treatments performed by veterinarians.
-All containers for medications administered will be retained by the Commission for possible testing. - A full daily veterinarian's record of all medications and treatments given to horses participating in these races from Noon on July 2 until July 5 will be provided to the Commission.
+The Commission will coordinate with other jurisdictions to obtain out-of-competition samples from horses that are not stabled in New York State. - Horses participating must be on the grounds by Noon the Wednesday before the races.
+Any exceptions will be at the discretion of the Stewards. - Horses will be monitored at all times by additional security personnel for 72 hours leading up to these races. - Security personnel will monitor all treatments performed by veterinarians.
+All containers for medications administered will be retained by the Commission for possible testing. - A full daily veterinarian's record of all medications and treatments given to horses participating in these races from Noon the Wednesday before the races until race day will be provided to the Commission.
 Any changes to treatment must be disclosed to the Commission.
 If medications and treatment records are not provided to the Commission prior to treatment, veterinarians will not be permitted to treat the horse until the issue is resolved.
 The Commission will post these records on its Web site each day leading up to the races. - Entry-exit logs will be maintained by additional security from NYRA and the Commission.
 All persons including veterinarians, trainers, assistant trainers, farriers, owners or other connections on entering the stall, or engaging in contact with the horse or performing any service for the horse, must have a valid Commission license on their person.
 Such persons will be logged in by security personnel with the reason for their visit.
 Routine stall and horse maintenance by identified grooms and staff will be monitored but will be exempt from logging. - All equipment, feed, hay bales, etc. are subject to administrative searches and checks. - As is current policy, Lasix administration will take place in the horses' own stalls by a NYRA veterinarian.
-Syringes will be preserved by the Commission for possible testing. - On July 4, no veterinarians will treat horses without first making an appointment with Commission investigators. - The Commission, in conjunction with NYRA, will appoint a single 24-hour point person each day for trainers and connections to contact in case of an emergency. - On July 5, no treatment will be permitted (beyond Lasix for specifically designated horses) unless it is for an emergency or as approved by the Stewards. - On July 5, horses participating will be required to be in the Assembly barn between 45 minutes to 1 hour before post time for TC02 sampling.
+Syringes will be preserved by the Commission for possible testing. - On the day before the Whitney and the Travers Stakes, no veterinarians will treat horses without first making an appointment with Commission investigators. - The Commission, in conjunction with NYRA, will appoint a single 24-hour point person each day for trainers and connections to contact in case of an emergency. - On the day of the Whitney and the Travers Stakes, no treatment will be permitted (beyond Lasix for specifically designated horses) unless it is for an emergency or as approved by the Stewards. - On race day, horses participating in the Whitney and the Travers Stakes will be required to be in the Assembly barn between 45 minutes to 1 hour before post time for TC02 sampling.
 They will then be escorted with security to the paddock. - Horses in the races will receive priority for paddock schooling with security present.